jessicacousins/fullstack_vite_webapp/README.md

 - The **author’s details** (linked to their user account).
 - Any **updates made** to the blog posts.

+## Games Feature

+This web application includes interactive mini-games to enhance user engagement:

+### Blackjack

+- **Play Blackjack**: Users can play a classic game of Blackjack against a dealer.
+- **Score Tracking**: User scores, wins, losses, and other statistics are tracked and stored in the backend.
+- **Personal Stats**: Users can view their Blackjack game statistics, including highest scores, games played, and win/loss record.

+### Memory Matching Game

+- **Play Memory Game**: Users can test their memory by matching pairs of cards.
+- **Performance Tracking**: The number of turns taken and other statistics are recorded and stored in the backend.
+- **Personal Stats**: Users can view their personal best scores and game history.

+All user interactions with the games are tracked in the backend, and the data is stored securely in the MongoDB database.
+This includes:

+- **Game scores and statistics**.
+- **Date and time** of each game played.
+- **User performance data** linked to their account.

 ## Scope of the Project

 This web application focuses on: